alexanderkoller/pergamon/pergamon.typ

 You can style this grid by passing a dictionary in the `grid-style` argument of `print-bibliography`.
 The values in this dictionary will be used to overwrite the default values.

+In addition, the individual entries in the bibliography are typeset as paragraphs, one per bib entry.
+You can style these paragraphs through `set par` rules, e.g. to give the entries a hanging indentation.

 == Sorting the bibliography

 You can furthermore control the order in which references are presented in the bibliography.